Articles

 2. Jesus walked toward his betrayer.

-Jesus didn’t wait for Judas to come to him in his act of betrayal, he boldly moved towards his betrayer.
-And since the kiss was the pre-determined signal to identify who Jesus was in the crowd, Jesus’ motion towards Judas, made the kiss unnecessary (and even viler!).
+Jesus didn’t wait for Judas to come to him in his act of betrayal; he boldly moved toward his betrayer.
+And since the kiss was the pre-determined signal to identify who Jesus was in the crowd, Jesus’ motion towards Judas made the kiss unnecessary (and even more vile!).
 However, Judas still betrayed the Son of Man with a gesture of familiarity and fondness.

-The lesson for us is not to turn a blind eye to a betrayer in our midst.
-It’s a sign of strength to move towards those who offend us and not shy away.
+The lesson is not to turn a blind eye to a betrayer in our midst.
+It’s a sign of strength to move towards those who offend us rather than shy away.

 3. Jesus protected his disciples, even when under arrest.

-Jesus knew that his disciples weren’t strong enough to endure being arrested, so twice he made the soldiers who had come to arrest him, identify who they were seeking.
+Jesus knew his disciples weren’t strong enough to endure arrest, so twice he made the soldiers who had come to arrest him identify who they were seeking.
 Even under duress, Jesus was looking not to his interests, but he was protecting his disciples.

 Even under life’s most trying circumstances, Jesus never loses any of his sheep.
 No matter how life-upending your betrayal has been, Jesus holds you fast.
-If others are impacted by the betrayal you’ve suffered (like your children), it’s important to do all that’s within your power, to protect them.
+If others are impacted by your betrayal (like your children), it’s important to do all that’s within your power to protect them.

 4. Jesus was always gracious, even to Judas

-As impossible as it sounds, we are exhorted to respond like Jesus when we are mistreated.
+As impossible as it sounds, we are exhorted to respond like Jesus when mistreated.

 If possible, so far as it depends on you, live peaceably with all.
 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
 On the contrary, “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”